JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 Spring API allows 3rd party plugins to re-use, integrate with or extend existing Spring Framework support in IntelliJ IDEA.

-## Using Spring-API
-To develop plugins integrating with Spring-API you will need to use _IntelliJ IDEA Ultimate Edition_ version 13.1 (or higher).
+To develop plugins you will need to use _IntelliJ IDEA Ultimate Edition_ version 13.1 or higher.

 ### Setting up IntelliJ Platform SDK